-Stock futures rally as Merger Monday produces over $9B in deals
+Stocks pop on $9B in M&A, Bitcoin stabilizes

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Overseas markets traded mostly higher.
+Overseas markets were little changed.

 Asian markets were mixed with Hong Kong’s Hang Seng index slipping 0.16% while Japan’s Nikkei 225 and China’s Shanghai Composite added 0.17% and 0.31%, respectively.